 - 1) Client issues a session setup request to the Application Manager via Application Layer signalling.
 The client may authenticate itself to the Application Manager during this step.

-- 2) Before the Application Manager activates the session, the Application Manager issues a Gate Set (in a COPS DECISION message) and sends it to Policy Server in order to determine if the session setup request should be allowed to proceed.
+- 2) Before the Application Manager activates the session, the Application Manager issues a Gate-Set (in a COPS DECISION message) and sends it to Policy Server in order to determine if the session setup request should be allowed to proceed.
 Message includes:

-- a) AMID;
+- i) AMID;

-- b) SubscriberID;
+- ii) SubscriberID;

-- c) TransactionID;
+- iii) TransactionID;

-- d) Classifier;
+- iv) Classifier;

-- e) Traffic Profile for Flow.
+- v) Traffic Profile for Flow;

+- vi) Gate Spec.

 - 3) Upon receiving the request, the Policy Server checks the request against the policy rules and if the request is approved, sends a Gate-Set to the CMTS.
 Message includes:

-- a) AMID;
+- i) AMID;

-- b) SubscriberID;
+- ii) SubscriberID;

-- c) TransactionID;
+- iii) TransactionID;

-- d) Classifier;
+- iv) Classifier;

-- e) Traffic Profile for Flow (Authorized, Reserved and Committed).
+- v) Traffic Profile for Flow (Authorized, Reserved and Committed);

+- vi) Gate Spec.

 - 4) CMTS uses the classifier and Traffic Profile information to trigger the activation of the flow by issuing the appropriate DOCSIS DSx messages.

 - 5) CM acknowledges with the appropriate DSx messaging.

 - 6) CMTS issues a Gate-Set-Ack to the Policy Server in response to the Gate-Set message received in Step 3.
 Message includes:

-- a) AMID;
+- i) AMID;

-- b) TransactionID;
+- ii) TransactionID;

-- c) GateID.
+- iii) GateID;

+- iv) Subscriber ID.

 - 7) In response the Policy Server will generate a Gate-Set-Ack to the AM; this tells the AM that the Policy Request has been admitted and the client's request can proceed, and the necessary resources in the underlying network have been reserved.
 Message includes:

-- a) AMID;
+- i) AMID;

-- b) TransactionID;
+- ii) TransactionID;

-- c) GateID.
+- iii) GateID;

+- iv) Subscriber ID.

-- 8) Application Manager, upon receiving the Gate-Set-Ack will inform the client that the session establishment can proceed.
+- 8) The Application Manager, upon receiving the Gate-Set-Ack will inform the client that the session establishment can proceed.